 Lisa W. Wardell

-Adtalem Global Education Inc. (NYSE: ATGE; member S&P MidCap 400 Index) is a leading workforce solutions provider and the parent organization of Adtalem Educacional do Brasil (IBMEC, Damásio and Wyden institutions), American University of the Caribbean School of Medicine, Association of Certified Anti-Money Laundering Specialists, Becker Professional Education, Chamberlain University, EduPristine, OnCourse Learning, Ross University School of Medicine and Ross University School of Veterinary Medicine.
+Adtalem Global Education Inc. (NYSE: ATGE; member S&P MidCap 400 Index) is a leading workforce solutions provider and the parent organization of American University of the Caribbean School of Medicine, Association of Certified Anti-Money Laundering Specialists, Becker Professional Education, Chamberlain University, EduPristine, OnCourse Learning, Ross University School of Medicine and Ross University School of Veterinary Medicine.

-Wardell was appointed Chairman of the Board in 2019.
-She has been President and CEO since 2016 and has been a member of Adtalem’s board of directors since 2008.
-She is the only African-American female Chairman and CEO in the S&P 400 Index.
+Wardell was appointed chairman of the board in 2019.
+She has been president and CEO since 2016 and has been a member of Adtalem’s board of directors since 2008.
+She is the only African American female chairman and CEO in the S&P 400 Index.
 During her tenure, Wardell has overseen the strategic repositioning of Adtalem’s portfolio, successfully acquiring and integrating companies in Adtalem’s financial services vertical, and leading turnarounds and divestitures of Adtalem’s non-core assets.
-Under her leadership, Adtalem’s stock price has tripled, and gender and ethnic diversity has increased at the Adtalem board to 62%, and within Adtalem’s senior leadership to 79%.
+Under her leadership, gender and ethnic diversity has increased at the Adtalem board to 67%, and within Adtalem’s senior leadership to 75%.
 Wardell has also led the higher education sector in implementing new standards in transparency and financial literacy, and in cultivating quality partnerships to fill critical global workforce needs.
 Her strategic and mission-focused leadership positions Adtalem’s global community for sustainable success.

 Wardell earned her bachelor’s degree from Vassar College and her law degree from Stanford Law School.
-She earned her master’s degree in finance and entrepreneurial management from the Wharton School of Business at the University of Pennsylvania.
+She earned her MBA in finance and entrepreneurial management from the Wharton School of Business at the University of Pennsylvania.